New Marina Bay Farmers Market is more than a hit — it’s a ‘home run.’

 She mobilized with the food nonprofit Urban Tilth and the Richmond Certified Farmers Market to make fresh food accessible to the neighborhood.

-Beginning Sunday, customers can use SNAP cards to buy produce at the market.
+Currently, customers in the Supplemental Nutrition Assistance Program cannot use their EBT cards to buy produce at the market.

 Nelly Guiterrez drives less than 10 minutes to the market, fining the natural products there tastier than what she finds in grocery stores.